Kabaddi Rules and Regulations

 - Even after this, if there is a tie, then the Winner of the pool shall be decided through toss.

 - The Referee is entitled to give a walkover to the opponent team due to late reporting, non-reporting or due to any other technical issues of the defaulting team.
 Such a team will be disqualified from the competition, and the score of such teams shall not be considered to decide the tie.
-The same rule shall also be applicable to teams which conceded the match.
+The same rule shall also be applicable to teams that conceded the match.

 - If a match could not be completed in the same session owing to the failure of light, heavy rains, or any other unforeseen circumstances, then such a match shall be replayed in the next session.
 In case of replay, the teams can change their players, and they need not be the same for fielding a team.